Tim O’Connell, PhD

 905 688 5550 x5014

 I am a Full Professor, Chair of the Department and specialize in teaching outdoor recreation, outdoor education, adventure-based learning, and outdoor leadership.
 In 2017, I was named a 3M National Teaching Fellow.
 This recognition is considered Canada’s most prestigious award for teaching excellence at the university level.
-I am a co-founder of Brock BaseCamp, an outdoor orientation program for incoming students.
-I am the Co-Editor of Research in Outdoor Education, a peer-reviewed journal sponsored by the Coalition for Education in the Outdoors.
+My research interests include psychological sense of community in organized outdoor pursuits groups, mental health and outdoor recreation, outdoor orientation programs, outdoor leadership, intuition, career development in outdoor education/recreation, and reflective practice (especially the use of journals as a reflective tool).
+I am Chair of the Research Advisory Committee for Outward Bound Canada and a member of the Research Committee for the Coalition for Education in the Outdoors.
+I am a Faculty Affiliate in the Environmental Sustainability Research Centre at Brock and a Core Faculty member in the Sustainability Science and Society Master’s program and Sustainability Science Doctoral program.

 • Psychological sense of community in organized outdoor pursuits trip groups